 Long term addiction treatment doesn’t usually occur in a hospital setting.
 Instead, individuals are treated in residential facilities that may be designed more like a large home or even a resort.
 The amenities you’ll find in long-term rehab facilities vary widely, but the goal is to ensure that you can reside comfortably at the facility and concentrate on working on overcoming addiction.

-The NIDA notes that residential rehab generally requires 24-hour care and service.
+The NIDA notes that residential treatment generally requires 24-hour care and service.
 That doesn’t necessarily mean you’ll be in direct contact with a doctor, nurse or therapist every minute of every day.
 But staff are on hand all hours of the day to provide assistance, medical care or counseling as needed, and you usually participate in scheduled events each day, with downtime for recreation and rest.

-The Benefits of Long Term Drug Rehab or Alcohol Rehab
+The Benefits of Long Term Rehab Centers

 Movies and television sometimes portray addiction treatment as something that is successfully done in just a few days or weeks.
 And while rehab comes in all types and lengths, longer inpatient stays have been proven to be more effective for many people.
 They allow time for: